 - Wildlife viewing on the Ballestas Islands: Known as “The Galapagos Islands of Peru”, these islands offer great aquatic wildlife viewing.
 They are home to rare birds, sea lions, turtles, dolphins, and whales.
 Its location on the Pacific coast is accessible from the beach town of Paracas.
 During your Ballestas tour, you can also explore the sand dunes of Huacachina.
 It’s an oasis paradise that offers a scenery second to none.

 - Trekking in the Andes: The Andes offers lots of off-the-beaten paths in Peru.
-There is an abundant nature with ample opportunities for hiking, treks, outdoor activities and exploration which you can discover stunning mountain scenery.
-There are plenty of opportunities for day and multi-day hikes such as some Machu Picchu tours.
-These tours can include visits to ancient ruins, hot springs, and even waterfalls.
+There is an abundant nature with ample opportunities for hiking, treks, outdoor activities and exploration that will allow you to discover stunning mountain scenery.
+There are plenty of opportunities for day and multi-day hikes like our Machu Picchu tours.
+These can include visits to ancient ruins, hot springs, and even waterfalls.

-One of the main things you should know when visiting Peru in December is the Peruvian traditions.
+One of the main things you should do when visiting Peru in December is to know the Peruvian traditions.
 Christmas and New Year’s Eve are the most expected dates through the year.

 In most parts of the world, Christmas is a special date for families to come together and celebrate.
 In Peru, there is a traditional Christmas dinner.
-It normally consists of roast turkey accompany with rice, potato or apple puree and pasta salad.
+It normally consists of roast turkey served with rice, potato or apple puree and pasta salad.
 A common alternative is roast pork, often Lechon or suckling pig.
-Also, fish dishes around the coastal and Amazonian areas.
+Also, fish dishes are common around the coastal and Amazonian areas.

 This exquisite dinner is accompanied by Paneton, a traditional cake/bread that is filled with dried fruits.
 Also, it is served with hot chocolate.
 Nobody in the family can refute eating it in December, even when that means sweating nonstop.
 There is no match for hot chocolate and Paneton when they come to get into the Peruvian Christmas spirit.
 In fact, it’s a ridiculously yummy combination.
 So, when visiting Peru in December, you must follow this tradition.